Improved precision scaling for simulating coupled quantum-classical dynamics: Preliminaries

 So far, we have worked with continuous position and momentum variables that can take on any real value.
 However, to simulate the time evolution of the phase space density according to Eq.~\eqref{ev_rho} on a quantum computer, we need to consider a finite, discretized phase space.
 The idea is to restrict each position and momentum component of the nuclei to a finite set of

 values, respectively, where $x_{\max}$ ($p_{\max}$) is the maximum attainable value of any $x_{n,j}$ ($p_{n,j}$) and $h_x$ ($h_p$) is the grid spacing.
+The choice of grid spacing depends on the smoothness of the phase space density.
+A detailed error analysis regarding the grid spacing for real space simulations can be found in~\cite{Kivlichan2017realspace}.
+Further bounds on the grid spacing and numerical results are presented in~\cite{Obrien2022}.
 Since we consider a finite simulation box, we must also specify the boundary conditions.
 For simplicity, we choose periodic boundary conditions.

 Each grid point of the discretized phase space corresponds to a computational basis state of the form